How Long Do Newspaper Articles Stay Online?

 • Nearly 50% of adults do not like the information about them on Google’s first page.

-The list of shocking and even frightening statistics about online reputation management goes on.
+The list of shocking and frightening statistics about online reputation management continues.
 And these percentages go up with each passing year.

 As they do, the importance of removing negative articles from the internet continues to grow.